xteeven/currentweb/docs/publications/README.md

     return {
       posts: [
                 {
+       title: 'Using Pseudo-Stiffness to Enrich the Haptic Experience in Virtual Reality',
+       authors: "Yannick Weiss; Steeven Villa; Albrecht Schmidt; Sven Mayer; Florian Müller", venue:"The ACM Conference on Human Factors in Computing Systems, CHI23" ,
+       year: 2023,
+       picture: "/images/Papers/pseudostiffness.png",
+       link: "None",
+       abstract:"Providing users with a haptic sensation of the hardness and softness of objects in virtual reality is an open challenge.
+While physical props and haptic devices help, their haptic properties do not allow for dynamic adjustments.
+To overcome this limitation, we present a novel technique for changing the perceived stiffness of objects based on a visuo-haptic illusion.
+We achieved this by manipulating the hands' Control-to-Display (C/D) ratio in virtual reality while pressing down on an object with fixed stiffness.
+In the first study (N=12), we determine the detection thresholds of the illusion.
+Our results show that we can exploit a C/D ratio from 0.7 to 3.5 without user detection.
+In the second study (N=12), we analyze the illusion's impact on the perceived stiffness.
+Our results show that participants perceive the objects to be up to 28.1% softer and 8.9% stiffer, allowing for various haptic applications in virtual reality.", bibtex:"",
+       pdf:"/Papers/weiss2023using.pdf",
+       alias: "None",
+        },

+        {
        title: 'Understanding Perception of Human Augmentation: A Mixed-Method Study',
        authors: "Steeven Villa; Jasmin Niess; Takuro Nakao; Jonathan Lazar; Albrecht Schmidt; Tonja-Katrin Machulla", venue:"The ACM Conference on Human Factors in Computing Systems, CHI23" ,